naurffxiv/naurffxiv/README.md

 # Contributing

-If you would to contribute, please take a look over at our [Wiki](https://github.com/naurffxiv/naurffxiv/wiki) on ceratin processes.
+If you would to contribute, please take a look over at our [Wiki](https://github.com/naurffxiv/naurffxiv/wiki) on certain processes.